Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Matsubara Green's function

 \section{Matsubara Green's function}

 The thermal Heisenberg representation of $A$ at time $\tau$, that is $A(\tau)$, is defined as

-which is a Heisenberg representation for imaginary times $t$, related to real times $\tau$ by a rotation in the Argand-Gauss plane.
-For reasons that will become clear shortly, we define the Matsubara Green's function (or thermal Green's function) of the operators $A$ and $B$ at times $\tau'$ and $\tau'$, i.e.
+which is a Heisenberg representation for imaginary times $t$.
+For reasons that will become clear shortly, we define the Matsubara Green's function (or thermal Green's function) of the operators $A$ and $B$ at times $\tau'$ and $\tau'$, i.e.,

 Theorem \ref{Time-translation invariance of Green's functions in thermal equilibrium} also applies to the Matsubara Green's function.
 Consequently, from now on, whenever the system is in thermodynamic equilibrium, we will write it concisely as